iamvickyav/spring-boot-docker-tomcat/README.md

 > docker-compose up --build

+**Note** : --build is used to build images before starting the container instead of using the existing image

 Above command will start processing docker-compose.yml file.
 Since we specified **build: .** in docker-compose.yml file, it will look for Dockerfile in current directory & build a custom image using the same.

+Once the docker container is up, try hitting http://localhost:8080/sample/index?name=Vicky